ray-project/ray/doc/source/rllib/core-concepts.rst

 In RLlib you use `trainers` to train `algorithms`.
 These algorithms use `policies` to select actions for your agents.
 Given a policy, `evaluation` of a policy produces `sample batches` of experiences.
-You can also customize the `training_iteration` method of your RL experiments.
+You can also customize the `training_step` method of your RL experiments.

 Trainers
 --------